Reserve Police Battalion 101: Return to Poland, June 1942 – November 1943

 The next ghetto liquidation action took place less than a month later in Łomazy lacking a rail line.
-The infants, the old, and the infirm were shot by Battalion 101 during the early morning roundups on 17 August 1942.
+The infants, the old, and the infirm were shot by Battalion 101 during the early morning round-ups on 17 August 1942.
 Later that day, the Hiwi shooters arrived at the main square, and some 1,700 ghetto prisoners were marched on foot to the Hały forest outside the town, where the stronger Jewish men prepared a trench with entrance on one side.
-The murder of stripped naked Jews lasted till 7 pm.
-The Ukrainian Trawnikis got so drunk that the policemen from the First, Second and Third Platoon under Lieutenant Hartwig Gnade had to continue shooting by themselves in half a metre of groundwater and blood.
+The Jews were stripped naked and shot, the killings taking until 7:00 p.m.
+The Ukrainian Trawnikis got so drunk that the policemen from the first, second and third platoons (Lieutenant Hartwig Gnade) had to continue shooting by themselves in half a metre of groundwater and blood.